Skip to main content

 Q: Can a PPL system be used for audience microphones to reinforce audience questions?

 A: No. PPL is a one-to-many system designed to lift a single source (the presenter) and distribute it to many listening locations (the audience).
-Attempting to use it as a many-to-many system by reinforcing audience members through the same loudspeakers would create an immediate and unstable feedback loop.
+Attempting to use it as a many-to-many system by reinforcing audience members through the same loudspeakers would likely create an unstable feedback loop.
+Audience microphones should be configured for far-end conferencing only.

 Design and Hardware